Energia plans €3bn investment in renewable energy

 Panda began supplying organic waste last month, which will come from its black and brown bin collection services across greater Dublin.
 The deal is expected to be worth up to €50 million to Energia.

-Viridian, Energia’s immediate parent company which also owns Power NI in the North, services about 750,000 customers on the island of Ireland.
+Energia Group, Energia’s immediate parent company which was formerly known as Viridian and also owns Power NI in the North, services about 750,000 customers on the island of Ireland.
 Energia supplies about 25 per cent of Ireland’s total energy and 21 per cent of the island’s total wind power.

 Energia also agreed a €44 million debt finance package with AIB in May for its bioenergy plant in north Dublin.
 That plant will be operational by the end of this year and have enough capacity to power about 8,600 homes.